 Cryptocurrency: On the second level transactions occur, and DGB comes into play.

-DigiAssets is a platform for issuing assets, tokens, smart contracts to represent real-world assets from units of value to documents and pieces of media.
-It is a continuation of Open Assets protocol, which lets units of data not connected with DGB transactions be transferred through the blockchain.
+DigiAssets is a platform for issuing assets, tokens, and smart contracts to represent real-world assets from units of value to documents and pieces of media.
+It is a continuation of the Open Assets protocol, which lets units of data not connected with DGB transactions be transferred through the blockchain.